Astro-Sean/autophot/docs/source/index.rst

   :caption: Github

-  If you encounter an issues using AutoPhOT, please open an issues `here https://github.com/Astro-Sean/autophot/issues`_ or send me an email to :email:`Seán Brennan <sean.brennan2@ucdconnect.ie>`
+  If you encounter an issues using AutoPhOT, please open an issues `here https://github.com/Astro-Sean/autophot/issues`_ or send me an email to <mailto:sean.brennan2@ucdconnect.ie>`_

 .. automodule:: autophot